ydataai/ydata-profiling/docsrc/source/pages/use_cases/sensitive_data.rst

   report = df.profile_report(sensitive=True)

-Additionaly, ``pandas-profiling`` does not send data to external services, making it suitable for private data.
+Additionally, ``pandas-profiling`` does not send data to external services, making it suitable for private data.

 Sample and duplicates
 ---------------------